This content may contain material that is confronting and disturbing, and may cause sadness or distress.

 Victoria Police has implemented a number of reforms to improve its prosecution practices.
 These reforms include the introduction of an early case allocation model in Melbourne to ensure early allocation to a prosecutor who will follow the case from the beginning to the end of the process.
 This will ensure a better experience for victims.
 Victoria Police is now considering extending the model to regional areas.

-Victoria Police also implemented amendments made to the and in November 2019, to improve communication with victims throughout the investigation and court process.
+Victoria Police also implemented amendments made to the Victims Charter Act and Victims of Crime Commissioner Act in November 2019, to improve communication with victims throughout the investigation and court process.
 For example, prosecutors and informants will now discuss potential downgrading of charges with victims and survivors prior to the decision being made.

 Reforms to Criminal Law